By Natalia Courtois on Feb 10, 2020 @ 11:00 AM

 The How

-Sometimes an infection can develop into the pink eye, often called "a cold in the eye."
-Considering the virus that causes this is the same one that causes a cold, it is not surprising that they share similar symptoms.
-Symptoms include red/watery eyes, discharge, and swollen eyelids.
-Blurred vision is uncommon but can certainly happen because of these factors.
-When the infection spreads into the eye, blurry vision may result, as well as seeing halos around lights in some cases.
+Sometimes an infection can turn into pink eye.
+This is often called "a cold in the eye."
+Since the same virus causes both, they have similar symptoms.
+The symptoms include red or watery eyes, discharge, and swollen eyelids.
+Blurred vision is rare but can happen due to these issues.
+If the infection spreads to the eye, you might experience blurry vision and sometimes see halos around lights.

 The Cure

-Check with your eye doctor if you are experiencing any abnormality in your vision.
-Should you experience a thick yellow or green eye discharge, pain behind the eye, or notice uneven pupils, contact your doctor immediately to set up an appointment.
-Regularly visit your eye doctor annually as an essential part of maintaining your overall health!
+If you notice any changes in your vision, check with your eye doctor.
+If you have thick yellow or green eye discharge, pain behind your eye, or uneven pupils, contact your doctor right away to make an appointment.
+In fact, you should visit your eye doctor every year to help keep your overall health in check!

 Want to have Solstice benefits?